aymericvie/Covid19_coevolution/README.md

 # Covid19 coevolution

-This repostery contains the simulation code for the research project on the coevolution of SARS-CoV-2.
+This project contains the simulation code for the research project on the coevolution of SARS-CoV-2.
 Link to article to be added.

 Model parameters such as the efficiency of different non pharmaceutical interventions, or the basic reproduction rate of SARS-CoV-2, as well as mutation rates, or learning rates for policies, can be easily changed in the code.